-Nominations for awards are currently considered by the judging panel under five main categories based on the five pillars of the Global Plan for a Decade of Action.
+Nominations for awards are currently considered by the judging panel in categories based on the recommendations the Global Plan for a Decade of Action.

 1. Road Safety Management